How To Make A Monkey Fist Knot Useful For Survival

 What Is A Monkey Fist?

-They’re a time-tested self-defense tool that’s both dangerous and effective.
+They’re a time-tested self-defense tool that’s dangerous and effective.

-Like a miniature flail, a monkey fist can come in many sizes, shapes, and weights.
+Like a miniature flail, a monkey fist comes in many sizes, shapes, and weights.

-But they are a versatile means of self-defense survival.
+But they’re all a versatile means of self-defense.

 Now, you can purchase various types from different vendors.

-And IF you know where to look, they are all over the place.
+And IF you know where to look, they’re all over the place.

-They’re also a fairly simple device you can make yourself.
+They’re also a device you can make yourself.

-Learning how to make one will save you a couple of dollars and is also a very handy skill.
+Learning how to make one will save you a couple of dollars.

-If the grid goes down and anarchy ensues, you’ll want access to as many weapons as possible.
+If the grid goes down and anarchy ensues, you’ll as many weapons as possible.

-And the more weapons you are capable of making yourself, the better.
+The more weapons you can make yourself, the better.

 The Legality of a Monkey’s Fist?

-Well, it’s technically illegal in many states in the US and Canada (plus other areas around the world) IF you wrap this knot around a hard object.
+Well, it’s illegal in many States and Canada IF you wrap this knot around a hard object.

-I mean, how is it any different from a hammer?
+I mean, how is it different from a hammer?

-Watch this video to understand how the monkey’s fist became an illegal weapon:
+Watch this video to learn how the monkey’s fist became illegal:

-And just for fun, here’s the “world’s largest build.”
+And just for fun, here’s the “world’s largest one.”

 Prepper Checklist eBook Cover - with gas mask on a SHTF scenery background